 Probably the fastest growing breed in South Africa today with a very large herd average herd size.
 Beefmaster is known for:

 Scan the QR CODE with your mobile phone if you are browsing on a computer.

 Beefmaster is a synthetic breed that is genetically composed of ± 50% Brahman, 25% Hereford and 25% Shorthorn blood.
-The result was the Beefmaster that inherited the best characteristics of each individual breed.
 This was achieved after years of selective breeding, careful experiments and vicious culling of unwanted animals.